kewde/slate/source/index.md

 It uses a clever mathematical principle called the "Diffie-Hellman Key Exchange", and when implemented correctly it will prevent any eavesdropper from finding out the recipient of that transaction as long as they do not have the private key of the receiver.

+The above mentioned process allows the sender to generate the public key for which the receiver is able to generate the private key for.

 It uses a system of dual-keys to allow the wallet software to scan for stealth payments (using ScanKeyAlice) but not make any transactions, because that would require you to decrypt the wallet/stealth key.
 All transactions have to be made with the SpendKey, only available after decrypting your wallet.
 The dual-key is actually more of a security practice, because if it weren't implemented, it would either render wallet encryption useless or not scan for stealth transactions hence the dual-key system was born.

+´´´mathematics

+Alice (receiver)
+publicSpendKeyAlice = public spend key privateSpendKeyAlice = private spend key

+publicScanKeyAlice = EC point, 33 bytes
+privateScanKeyAlice = interger, 32 bytes

+This is where it gets a bit more complicated, but no magic, just math!
+G = Generator, the primitive root

+To continue on, we have to understand how the public addresses are generated.
+A public key is the private key multiplied by the primitive root G.

+publicSpendKeyAlice = privateSpendKeyAlice * G
+publicScanKeyAlice = privateScanKeyAlice * G

+Bob (sender)
+e = ephem secret
+publicEphemKey = e * G
+Knows the public scan key of Alice (publicScanKeyAlice)!

+Ephem is short for ephemeral, which means “short lived”.
+The ephem secret and public key are only used once and change on every stealth transaction.

+Bob now publishes the public ephem key (publicEphemKey) to the receiver Alice.

+Because of the diffie-hellman algorithm ONLY THE RECEIVER AND SENDER can deduct the shared secret from the public ephem key.

+SharedSecret = SHA256(ephem secret * publicScanKeyAlice) (Formula for Sender)
+SharedSecret = SHA256(privateScanKeyAlice * publicEphemKey) (Formula for Receiver)

+Bob can now generate the public key to where it should send the coins. publicKeyToPay = publicSpendKeyAlice + SharedSecret * G

+Alice has two different ways of find out the the public key where the coins will go to.
+When the wallet isn't decrypted: publicKeyToPay = publicSpendKeyAlice + SharedSecret * G

+When the wallet is decrypted:
+publicKeyToPay = (privateSpendKeyAlice + SharedSecret)* G
+´´´

 <aside class="notice">TO COMPLETE</aside>